AdeDoyle/GLOSSAM_scripts/README.md

 ### Results

-Regardless of the gloss comparison method employed, the results of the `compare_glosses()` function include:
+Regardless of the gloss comparison method employed, the results of the `compare_glosses()` function take the form of a list.
+This list includes, in order:

 1. Total number of True Positives achieved (TP)
 2. Total number of False Positives achieved (FP)